-Katie is a Comparative Theology PhD candidate focusing on Hinduism and Christianity.
-Her dissertation focuses on the cycle of life, death, and resurrection in Christian theology (particularly that of Ivone Gebara).
+Katie earned her PhD in Comparative Theology, with a focus on Hinduism and Christianity.
+Her dissertation examines the cycle of life, death, and resurrection in Christian theology (particularly that of Ivone Gebara).
 This project compares Christian ecofeminism and the Kali tradition of Hinduism to address the traditional tensions between life and death and between creation and salvation, to inspire a more integral liberation for all creation.
 Prior to joining the Theology Department, Katie was a Campus Minister and Spanish Teacher at Saint John’s High School in Shrewsbury, MA for three years where she enjoyed coordinating interfaith prayer services and both domestic and international service immersion trips.
-She, her husband Robert, and two children are members of Boston’s Community of Sant’Egidio.
+She, her husband Robert, and three children are members of Boston’s Community of Sant’Egidio.

 Minor concentration in Systematic Theology